Seesaw-7/stuff/README.md

 - if the size of the sliding window is 3, we only need to scan it in 3 times, starting form the first character, the second and the third respectively

+## Matrix

+### 289 Game of Life

+since the type is int, and it only contains 0 or 1, we can use the second to last bit to denote the new state and shift it later

 ## Graphs

 ### 45 Jump Game II